mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 Have you ever thought having a pen and piece of paper can help you in solving a problem?
 Have you ever write a program that can do better only by having more amount of memory?
-Having more a piece of paper doesn't make you any smarter but you know how utilize the pen and paper to solve more complex problem faster.
+Having more a piece of paper doesn't make you smarter but you know how utilize the pen and paper to solve more complex problem faster.

-Same story goes for Neural Networks we leave them to solve our problems without any external memory and it leads to an unnatural way of learning which usually is not **Robust**, **Scalable** and needs **Huge** amount of samples.
+The same story goes for Neural Networks we leave them to solve our problems without any external memory and it leads to an unnatural way of learning which usually is not **Robust**, **Scalable** and needs **Huge** amount of samples.

 The Alex Graves,(DeepMind) claims this in his paper on NTM:
 > We extend the capabilities of neural networks by coupling them to external memory resources, which they can interact with by attentional processes.